Find and book great restaurantsFind a Restaurant

 Fancy a drink in spirited surroundings this Halloween?
 Many London hostelries have truly horrible histories and could fit the bill in more ways than one.

-Keep an eye on Square Meal’s pop-up restaurants page for the latest blink-and-you’ll-miss-them pop-ups, underground restaurants, chef residencies and quirky one-off food events happening in and around the capital.
+The latest blink-and-you’ll-miss-them pop-ups, underground restaurants, chef residencies and quirky one-off food events in the capital.

 Celebrate the end of the summer in London style, at one of the bars on the capital's unrivalled Champagne scene.